1NF1N18Y/points/doc/init.md

 Copy pointsd.init to /etc/init.d/pointsd.
 Test by running `service pointsd start`.

-Using this script, you can adjust the path and flags to the pointsd program by setting the MEOWCOIND and FLAGS environment variables in the file /etc/sysconfig/pointsd.
+Using this script, you can adjust the path and flags to the pointsd program by setting the POINTSD and FLAGS environment variables in the file /etc/sysconfig/pointsd.
 You can also use the DAEMONOPTS environment variable here.

 ### Mac OS X